MSommer95/homelab-stack/README.md

 ## Purpose
+- Deploy a pi-hole and unifi controller on a raspberry pi with Docker.
+- Run both behind an nginx reverse proxy to be able to access them both over https and with dedicated subpaths (although not fully supported).
 - Deployment:
-    - unifi controller
+    - unifi controller container
-    - pi-hole
+    - pi-hole container
-    - nginx reverse proxy
+    - nginx as reverse proxy container
+    - dhcp-helper as dhcp relay container

 ## Pre-Requisites
 - Make sure to setup your raspberry pi.